Željko Kopić: Managerial career

 Upon his return to Croatia, he became the academy director of Dinamo Zagreb's football school, which is known as one of the best football schools in the world.
 In December 2021, after the departure of Damir Krznar, he was appointed as the coach of the first team and is only the seventh coach to lead the two biggest Croatian clubs, Dinamo and Hajduk.
-With Dinamo, he achieved 7 consecutive victories in the HNL and European competitions, among which the 0:1 victory against West Ham and the 1:0 victory against Sevilla in the knockout phase of the Europa League stand out the most.
+With Dinamo, he achieved 7 consecutive victories in the HNL and European competitions, among which the 0–1 victory against West Ham and the 1–0 victory against Sevilla in the knockout phase of the Europa League stand out the most.

 The victory against West Ham was the first victory of a Croatian club against an English side on their home ground in the history of Croatian club football.

 In August 2022, Željko Kopić became the coach of the Bulgarian first division side Botev Plovdiv and during his engagement, which lasted four months, he raised the club from the last place in the table to the 10th place.

+In December 2023, he became the head coach of Dinamo București.
+Despite the tough situation when he arrived, Kopić managed to save the club from relegation, and Dinamo București remained in Liga I. After the first half of the 2024–25 season, Dinamo held second place with a 24–17 goal difference in 15 games, making it one of the biggest surprises in the Romanian Superliga.
+He was honored as Manager of the Month for August 2024, an award bestowed by Gazeta Sporturilor.
+At the end of 2024, he won the "Manager of the year award.